sanneduinkerx/progressive-web-apps-2021/README.md

 **Plan of action:**
 *How to get server up and running*
 - download and install node.js - npm is included
+- npm install and node install
 - npm init -> make package.json
+- then npm install express --save -> to save to dependencies in package.json
+- add to index.js file:

+    '''
+    // module imported express
+    const express = require('express')

+    const app = express()

+    //port to listen to in browser
+    const port = 3000

+    // starting page, req -> request and a respond app.get('/', (req, res) => {
+    //sends response to browser
+    res.send('Hello World!!!')
+    })

+    app.listen(port, () => {
+    // log in terminal with message that de web server is running console.log('Example app listening at http://localhost:${port}')
+    })
+    '''
+- in command line node index.js or npm run start, to run web server

 <!-- Document in your readme.md how you will get the server up and running; git clone && npm start -->